CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 Otherwise, we need to try the potential value from the domain with all possible pairings from the current variable's domain (still remembering that domains are fickle, tricksy things).
-We're in functional-land, so rather than trying a pairing one at a time, we just construct all of them!
+And we're in functional-land, so rather than trying a pairing one at a time, we just construct all of them!

 ```idris